Abdul Azizi Ali Rahman

-Soldadu Abdul Azizi bin Ali Rahman is a Bruneian professional footballer who plays for DPMM FC and the Brunei national team as a striker.
-He is the current leading goalscorer of the Brunei Super League since its establishment in 2012.
+Soldadu Abdul Azizi bin Ali Rahman (born 17 January 1987) is a Bruneian former footballer who played as a striker.

 Club career

 Abdul Azizi began playing for the football team of the Royal Brunei Armed Forces in 2009.
 He has won the Brunei FA Cup with MS ABDB for 4 consecutive times, scoring in the 2015 final.
 He had once scored 6 goals in one match, in an 11–1 victory over Najip FC in 2013.

 He became the overall top scorer in the 2016 Brunei Super League with 8 goals to his name.
 He repeated this feat in the 2017–18 season, bagging 28 goals.
 Altogether he has won three championships and five FA Cup winner's medals with MS ABDB before his departure in 2018.

 Abdul Azizi officially joined DPMM FC on 13 February 2018, uniting him with his younger brother Azwan who has been playing there since 2013.
-He made his Singapore Premier League debut on 24 May against Young Lions in a 1-1 draw, coming on for brother Azwan in the 70th minute.
+He made his Singapore Premier League debut on 24 May against Young Lions in a 1–1 draw, coming on for brother Azwan in the 70th minute.
 Azizi made his first start at home against Hougang United on 18 August in place of the suspended Ukrainian Volodymyr Pryyomov and duly scored a hat-trick to send DPMM to a 3–1 victory.
 Under Renê Weber, Abdul Azizi made only two starts in 15 appearances in the 2018 season.

 After the appointment of Adrian Pennock as DPMM head coach in 2019, Abdul Azizi became a regular in the starting lineup, partnering Andrey Varankow in a 3-5-2 formation.
 He opened his account for the season in a 2–0 victory at home to Home United on 4 May.
 He altogether bagged six goals for DPMM, including the winner in a 0–1 away victory against Young Lions FC, to help his side clinch the Singapore Premier League title.